imieites/simple-rest-serve/README.md

 # simple-rest-server
-simple rest server for testing
+simple rest server for testing, ready to push to heroku.